Jefferson Hunt: California years

 In 1851 he was called by his church to help create a Mormon colony in San Bernardino, California.
 This colony was the first American settlement in California after Statehood.

-In that settlement he organized the building of a log fort which is the largest log fort ever built in California history.
+In that settlement he organized the building of Fort San Bernardino which was the largest log fort ever built in California history.

 From 1853 to 1857 he served as a member of the California State Assembly.
 Elected to represent Los Angeles County, he introduced legislation in his first year in office to create San Bernardino County, which passed.
 Upon the creation of San Bernardino County he became the county's first Assemblyman.
 He is honored as the "Father of San Bernardino County", which is the largest county in the contiguous United States.

 In 1856 he was appointed as a brigadier general in the California State Militia.

 Later years

 In 1860 he founded the town of Huntsville, Utah.
 He served as a representative to the Utah Territorial Legislature in 1863, representing Weber County.

 He died in 1879 in Oxford, Idaho.
-Jefferson Hunt is buried at the Red Rock Cemetery in Bannock County, Idaho, US.